embox/embox-docs/en/embox_build_en.md

 ```
     $ make help
 ```
-Существуют различные подразделы цели *help*, например, *help-mod*:There are different subsections of the *help* goal, for example, *help-mod*:
+There are different subsections of the *help* goal, for example, *help-mod*:
 ```
     $ make help-mod
 ```